kmishra9/PL2-AWS-Setup/README.md

   - Next, start the automated build (command: `terraform apply`).
 This will take several minutes.
     - **Note**: if you get the error `* module.EC2.aws_instance.EC2_analysis_instance: timeout - last error: dial tcp 12.345.678.901:22: i/o timeout` try rerunning the command.
     - **Note**: if you get any other types of errors regarding resource creation or provisioning try running `terraform apply` once again, but if the issue doesn't resolve itself, report the issue on GitHub.
-    - **Note**: Any files contained in `EC2/provisioner_scripts` will be copied to the EC2 Analysis instance at the path `/home/ubuntu/` (the home directory of the first user, "Ubuntu") during Terraform's setup. _A future version of this software will also begin setup by running these scripts_.
-However, you will need to manually install them when you log in for the first time.
+    - **Note**: Any files contained in `EC2/provisioner_scripts` will be copied to the EC2 Analysis Instance at the path `/home/ubuntu/` (the home directory of the first user, "Ubuntu") during Terraform's setup.

-    - **Note**: If you'd like to add any of your own installation scripts or modify the existing ones in any way, you should
+4. **Credentials for IAM Users**
+  - When Terraform is done `applying`, navigate to the [IAM Management Console](https://console.aws.amazon.com/iam/home?region=us-west-2#/home).
+  - At this point, Terraform has generated IAM users for administrators, researchers, and log analysts, but hasn't yet assigned any of them passwords.
+For all newly created researcher and administrator accounts, you'll need to enable a `Console password`.
+You can do this by clicking on an IAM User from the [`Users` tab](https://console.aws.amazon.com/iam/home?region=us-west-2#/users), selecting the `Security Credentials` tab, clicking the link to `Manage` the disabled `Console password`, and setting the password to an `Autogenerated password`.
+  - Document this password for each user in your copy of the documentation template
+  - You will also need to enable programmatic access for the `Log_Analyst` IAM user, download the `secret_key` and `access_key`, and send them to UC Berkeley's Log Analysis Team

-4. **Finishing Setup of your `Administration` Workspace**
+5. **Finishing Setup of your `Administration` Workspace**
   - **SSH Public Keys**
     - Document the ssh public key of `Administration` in your copy of the Documentation Template.
 It can generally be found at the path `~/.ssh/id_rsa.pub` and can be printed to the console with the `cat` command (example: `cat ~/.ssh/id_rsa.pub`).
 Because the key is long, you should shrink the public key down to a size 4 font once it has been pasted into the table.
   - **Configuring SSH Tunnels**
-    - An SSH tunnel is similar to an HTTPS connection in that a port on your local machine mirrors a port on the server.
-This is useful, for example, in encrypting a connection to RStudio-Server or JupyterHub (running on the EC2 analysis instance) from a Workspace via SSH.
-It also quickly allows you to SSH into the analyis instance from Terminal.
-      - You can read additional documentation that is a [Basic Introduction motivating the use of SSH tunnels](https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding)
-    - Edit `~/.ssh/config ` (or create the file if one does not yet exist) and add an entry based on the following configuration:
-    ```
-    Host [name]
-          Hostname [ip-address]
-          User [username]
-          LocalForward [from_remote_port] [to_local_port]
-    ```
-      - **Note**: When you use the terminal command `ssh [name]`, an ssh connection from the current machine is initialized to [username@ip-address] and the [127.0.0.1:to_local_port] on the current machine mirrors [username@ip-address:from_remote_port].
-This is an encrypted connection (substituting for HTTPS)
-      - **Note**: I recommend using `name = tunnel` -- it makes it simple to call `ssh tunnel` to initiate an ssh tunnel.
-      - **Note**: The `[ip-address]` should be the _private ip_ address of the EC2 Analysis Instance.
-You can find out what this is from the EC2 management console.
-      - **Note**: The `[from-remote-port]` needs to be running something that can be forwarded.
-RStudio-Server, for example, can be installed and configured to run on port 8000.
-Until something is running, however, tunnelling the port will be futile (_see next section to install stuff that can be tunelled_)
-      - **Example**:
-      ```
-      Host tunnel
-            Hostname 172.31.16.129
-            User ubuntu
-            LocalForward 8000 127.0.0.1:80
-      ```
-    - Restart your Terminal when complete (you can do so by exiting and opening a new one) and try initializing an ssh tunnel (command: `ssh [name]`, substituting `[name]` for the actual name you chose).
-The expected behaviour is for
-    - To SSH normally, try typing `ssh [username]@[ip-address]` replacing with the actual values.
-You should have a successful SSH connection
-      -  **Note**: You can't have an SSH tunnel to Ubuntu and a regular ssh connection to Ubuntu going at the same time.
+    - See [README](https://github.com/kmishra9/PL2-AWS-Setup/tree/master/workspaces) contained within the `workspaces/` directory to continue.

-5. **Finishing Setup of your EC2 Analysis Instance**
+6. **Finishing Setup of your EC2 Analysis Instance**

-  - You can read documentation for each of the following functions in the `EC2/provisioner_scripts/README.md`.
-All of them are necessary components to a completed setup and should be run _on the EC2 Analysis Instance_ after SSH'ing in from the `Administration` Workspace (command: `ssh tunnel`).
-    - Adding Researcher Accounts
-    - Installing Programming Software
-    - Installing Updates
-    - Installing the Cloudwatch Logs Agent
-    - Mounting Drives
+  - _A future version of this software will also automate this portion of the setup by running a set of scripts we've provided for you_.
+However, you will need to manually run them when you log in for the first time for now.
+See [the README](https://github.com/kmishra9/PL2-AWS-Setup/tree/master/EC2/provisioner_scripts) contained within the `EC2/provisioner_scripts` directory to continue.
+  - You should also document the Linux passwords of every newly created user.
+These are contained in a file in the Ubuntu home directory after you run the `add_users` script.
+You can display usernames and their passwords (command: `cat /home/ubuntu/add_users.log`).
   - **Other Installations**
     - If you have anything else you'd like to install, follow external instructions for installing things on `Ubuntu 16.04 LTS`, the OS the EC2 Analysis Instance is running
+  - **MOVE ME TO A PORTION FOR AWS WORKSPACES FOR RESEARCHERS SSH Keys for Server Users**
-  - Once you've SSH'd into the EC2 Analysis Instance, you should also document the SSH public keys of each user, including Ubuntu, the "sudo" user.
+    - - While you are SSH'd into the EC2 Analysis Instance, you should also document the SSH public keys of each user, including Ubuntu, the "sudo" user.
 These will be at `/home/username/.ssh/id_rsa.pub`.
-If that path doesn't exist yet, you will need to switch users (example: `sudo su researcher_0`) and run `ssh-keygen`, at which point a key pair should be generated for you to access and document.
+      - **Note**: If that path doesn't exist yet, you will need to switch users (example: `sudo su researcher_0`) and run `ssh-keygen` for them, at which point a key pair should be generated for you to access and document.
 To become `ubuntu` again, simply type `exit` or `logout`.
-    - **Note**: if you forget to switch users and run ssh-keygen as `ubuntu`, even fro m within the home directory of another user, you'll just be resetting `ubuntu`'s ssh keys.
+If you forget to switch users and run ssh-keygen as `ubuntu`, even from within the home directory of another user, you'll just be resetting `ubuntu`'s ssh keys.
+Make sure to update the documented key with the newly generated one if you do this accidentally.

 ## Final Touches